-- Use only the fan and heat sink assembly included in the system board package. - The fan and heat sink package contains the fan and heat sink assembly, and a retension module base.

-I. Match and insert the screw holes of the retention module base to the mounting holes around the CPU socket from the bottom through the top of the system board.
+- Use only certified fan and heat sink. - Your fan and heat sink package usually contains the fan and heat sink assembly, and an installation guide.
+If the installation procedure in the installation guide differs from the one in this section, please follow the installation guide in the package. - I. Match and insert the screw holes of the retention module base to the mounting holes around the CPU socket from the bottom through the top of the system board.